PowerFlow-DNN: Compiler-Directed Fine-Grained Power Orchestration for End-to-End Edge AI Inference

 \subsection{Hardware and Modeling Setup}

-power-domain implementation.
-Table~\ref{tab:hw_config} summarizes our evaluation parameters.
-A representative accelerator instance (configured for SqueezeNet) is fully synthesized and place-and-routed in TSMC 40\,nm LP technology, shown in Figure~\ref{fig-layout}, to obtain post-layout timing, area, and energy for characterization.
+Table in Figure~\ref{fig-layout} summarizes our evaluation parameters.
+We synthesize and place-and-route a representative programmable accelerator instance in TSMC 40nm LP technology, shown in Figure~\ref{fig-layout}, to obtain post-layout timing, area, and energy for characterization.
 The physical instance uses a SqueezeNet-sized memory bank and buffer configuration for calibration, while the number of memory banks, layer definitions, and dataflow parameters are model-dependent, and power schedules are generated by the compiler.

-RRAM bank activity is determined from the deterministic weight-address stream generated by the DMA engine, which reflects the accelerator’s dataflow schedule.
-These events serve as scheduling anchors as mentioned in section~\ref{sec-scheduling-anchors}.
-The run-time follows the compiler-generated schedule without additional control logic.
+RRAM bank activity is determined from the deterministic weight-address stream generated by the DMA engine, which reflects the accelerator's dataflow schedule.
+These events serve as scheduling anchors as mentioned in Section~\ref{sec-scheduling-anchors}.
+The run time follows the compiler-generated schedule without additional control logic.
 Energy consumption is obtained from post-synthesis gate-level power analysis and used to construct a per-event energy lookup model capturing compute, memory, and data-movement events.
-SRAM access energy and leakage are extracted from the TSMC memory compiler, while RRAM characteristics follow prior work~\cite{prabhu-minotaur-vlsi2024, prabhu-chimera-jssr2022}.
+SRAM access energy and leakage are extracted from the TSMC memory compiler, while RRAM characteristics follow prior work~\cite{prabhu-minotaur-vlsi2024, prabhu-chimera-jssc2022}.
 All workloads use INT8 precision for both weights and activations.

 A cycle-accurate performance model is used to estimate layer latency and generate activity counts for the energy model, validated against RTL simulations.
 Candidate schedules are validated against post-layout timing limits obtained from static timing analysis at the typical PVT corner.
 Energy is reported per interval in the continuous inference setting, where idle periods between inferences depend on the target inference rate and compiler schedule.

-In practice, the target PVT corner should match the specific deployment environment, ensuring that the schedules remain timing-safe under real-world operating conditions.
+In practice, the target PVT corner should match the deployment environment to remain timing-safe under real-world conditions.